 You are only 10 minutes away from experiencing the most amazing Fresh Tomatillo Salsa (aka Mexican Salsa Verde) ever!
 Using raw, fresh tomatillos results in a vibrant and flavorful salsa you will fall in love with.
+You’ll never want to roast your tomatillos again!!!
+I promise!
 Serve with chips, tacos, quesadillas, enchiladas or burritos!

 Tomatillos are in season right now and I can’t believe it’s taken me this long to share this amazing recipe with you!
 And when you try it- I think you’ll be wondering the same too, because this fresh Tomatillo Salsa Recipe is simply the BEST!